swardi/getting-started-with-terraform/README.md

 # Step 6: Verify
 You can now verify that your instance is really up by logging into your aws console account.
 If you cannot find your instance on AWS, make sure you are in the correct region.
 By default aws console will take you to the region near to your country.

+This getting started tutorial was only to demonstrate how it is to start using terraform.
+The next steps are more practicle and complete examples of using it.